jackdobinson/aopp_obs_toolchain/USAGE.md

 * Get some **small** example files and add them to the package to be used with example deconvolution script.
   - Look up python package index's policy on hosting example data files
   - Zenodo - Site for uploading and sharing data.
-  - Also try using the shared storage
+  - NOTE: Are on shared storage at the moment

-* Deconvolution example code + files
+* Deconvolution example code + files [DONE]

-* PSF fitting example + files
+* PSF fitting example + files [DONE]

 * SSA filtering example

+* Usage information updates:
+  - Recreate all heading links by hand as PYPI doesn't understand markdown section links, have to use embedded HTML as `<a id="section-link-text"></a>` [DONE]
+  - Add link to github [DONE]
+  - Add information about what python REPL is [DONE]
+  - Add information about python slice syntax where required [DONE]

-## Python Installation and Virtual Environment Setup ##
+## Python Installation and Virtual Environment Setup <a id="python-installation-and-virtual-environment-setup"></a>  ##

 As Python is used by many operating systems as part of its tool-chain it's a good idea to avoid fiddling with the "system" installation (so you don't unintentionally overwrite packages or